 Self-Fulfilling Runs: Evidence from the U.S. Life Insurance Industry

 The interaction of worsening fundamentals and strategic complementarities among investors renders identification of self-fulfilling runs challenging.
-We propose a dynamic model to show how exogenous variation in firms' liability structures can be exploited to obtain variation in the strength of strategic complementarities.
-Applying this identification strategy to puttable securities offered by U.S. life insurers, we find that at least 40 percent of the $18 billion run on life insurers by institutional investors during the 2007-08 crisis was amplified by self-fulfilling expectations.
+We propose a dynamic model to show how exogenous variation in firms’ liability structures can be exploited to obtain variation in the strength of strategic complementarities.
+Applying this identification strategy to puttable securities offered by U.S. life insurers, we find that 40 percent of the $18 billion run on life insurers by institutional investors during the summer of 2007 was due to self-fulfilling expectations.
 Our findings suggest that other contemporaneous runs in shadow banking by institutional investors may have had a self-fulfilling component.

 Keywords: Shadow banking, self-fulfilling runs, life insurance companies, funding agreement-backed securities